 - Add in the de-stemmed mild ancho chilis.
 Let cook for 3 minutes on each side to bring out flavors of the chilis.

-- Add in 3 cups vegetable stock, along with 1 adobo chili and 1 tbsp of the sauce from a can of chipotles in adobo sauce.
+- Add in 3 cups vegetable stock, along with 1 adobo chili and 1 tablespoon of the sauce from a can of chipotles in adobo sauce.

 - Bring to boil, reduce and cook for 5 mins.